-- 6.32 Paragraph 103 of the NPPF requires Councils, when determining planning applications, to ensure flood risk is not increased elsewhere.
+- 6.31 Paragraph 103 of the NPPF requires Councils, when determining planning applications, to ensure flood risk is not increased elsewhere.
 Although the site is in Flood Zone 1 (low risk), the NPPF, Policy QL3 in the adopted Local Plan and Policy PLA1 in the emerging Local Plan still require any development proposal on site larger than 1 hectare to be accompanied by a site-specific Flood Risk Assessment (FRA).
-This is to assess the potential risk of all potential sources of flooding, including surface water flooding, that might arise as a result of development. - 6.33 The applicant has submitted a Flood Risk Assessment which has been considered by Essex County Council as the authority for sustainable drainage.
-ECC has issued a 'holding objection' due to the lack of an adequate surface water drainage strategy and has highlighted the areas that would need to be addressed in order for the objection to be withdrawn.
-The applicant has submitted relevant information for ECC's consideration but, at the time of writing, Officers had yet to receive confirmation that this information addresses ECC's requirements. - 6.34 The lack of an adequate surface water drainage strategy is recommended as an additional reason for refusal, however Officers consider that there is a reasonable prospect of ECC confirming the withdrawal of its objection either before the application is considered by the Planning Committee (in which case it will be reported as an update) or, if the applicant chooses to appeal against refusal, before any appeal hearing/inquiry takes place. - 6.35 Anglian Water has commented upon the application, and confirm the foul drainage from the development is in the catchment of Thorrington Water Recycling Centre that will have available capacity for these flows.
-Furthermore, the sewerage system at present has available capacity for these flows.
+This is to assess the potential risk of all potential sources of flooding, including surface water flooding, that might arise as a result of development. - 6.32 The applicant has submitted a Flood Risk Assessment which has been considered by Essex County Council as the authority for sustainable drainage.
+ECC has issued a 'holding objection' over concerns about the applicant's drainage strategy but has highlighted the areas that would need to be addressed in order for the objection to be withdrawn.
+The applicant has submitted relevant information for ECC's consideration but, at the time of writing, Officers had yet to receive confirmation that this information addresses ECC's requirements. - 6.33 The inadequacy of the submitted drainage strategy is recommended as an additional reason for refusal, however Officers consider that there is a reasonable prospect of ECC confirming the withdrawal of its objection either before the application is considered by the Planning Committee (in which case it will be reported as an update) or, if the applicant chooses to appeal against refusal, before any appeal hearing/inquiry takes place. - 6.34 Anglian Water has commented upon the application, and confirm the foul drainage from the development is in the catchment of Thorrington Water Recycling Centre that will have available capacity for these flows.
+A foul water strategy would however need to be approved before development could take place.
 Based on the details contained within the FRA and Drainage Report, it is considered that the application site could be developed in the manner proposed without any risk of flooding from or to the proposed development compliant with the aims and objectives of the NPPF as well as Local Plan Policies set out above.